mohrstade/backTrack/README.md

 # backTrack
-repush dataLayer events that occurred before consent loaded.
+Repush dataLayer events that occurred before consent loaded.

 Google Tag Manager over-rides the object.push() functionality of the dataLayer array, to create a queue that can be used to process events.
 One of the major benefits of this, is that events triggered before GTM loads will be processed when finally does load.